About Us

 Our Team

-EmWELL has a Operational Leadership Team whom you can learn more about on Our Team page.
-In addition to the operational team, EmWELL infrastructure includes the Advisory Council, Committees and Workgroups that advise on strategy and direction of the Office, engaging over 100 representatives from various teams across WHSC who advise on strategy, support implementation of EmWELL's initiatives, and ensure the voices from the front lines are heard.
+EmWELL’s core operational team is part of the Emory Healthcare People Team; learn more about the core operational team on the Our Team page.
+In addition to the core operational team, EmWELL’s infrastructure includes an Advisory Council and professional Committees that counsel on strategy, support implementation of EmWELL's initiatives, and ensure the voices from the frontlines are heard.

 To be considered as a candidate of one of the EmWELL committees or workgroups, please complete our committee or workgroup application.